SoftUni-Internal/interactive-content/EN/04-For-Loop/02-For-Loop.md

 [slide]
 # For Loop
-In programming it is often required to perform a block of commands multiple times.
+In programming on many occasions, we need to execute a block of commands multiple times.

-In order to do that, the so-called **loops** are used.
+To do that, the so-called loops are used.

-Let's examine an example of a `for` loop that passes sequentially through the numbers from 1 to 10 and prints them:
+Let us see an example of a for loop that passes sequentially through the numbers from 1 to 10 and prints them to the console.
 ```js live
 for (let i = 1; i <= 10; i += 1) {
   console.log(i);